 Today, the group is made up of 24 dancers and two dance trainers.
 The dance troupe performs the traditional Rwandan ballet called The Intore, which is based on the courtly victory dance of the Rwandan mwami (kings).

 Guests staying at Virunga Lodge or Gahinga Lodge have easy access to the Virunga chain of volcanoes, which offer challenging hikes and stunning panoramas.
 The three most popular volcanoes to climb are Mt.
 Gahinga, Mt.
 Sabyinyo, and Mt.
 Muhavura.
 These hikes are of varying difficulty and typically take a full day.
 The treks starts at 7:00am from the park headquarters, from where visitors drive to the base of the volcano.

 On a free afternoon at Virunga Lodge we recommend taking advantage of the lodge’s unique position by meandering down the mountain slope, through local villages, and to Lake Bulera, which sits at its foot.
 Passing through the local communities offers a colorful peek into village life and opportunities to visit local schools and community centers.

-It was so nice to sit out on the patio and watch the clouds and listen to the sounds rise up.
-I wish we had an extra day or two to enjoy the lodge.
-I’d go back in a heartbeat.
+“It was so nice to sit out on the patio and watch the clouds and listen to the sounds rise up.
+I’d go back in a heartbeat.”

 Safaris at Virunga Lodge